Testing of systems with many variants

 In the course of the variants management, the test object version will be marked as so-called base text object version which contains the joint test specification of a product line.
 From this base test object version, test object versions will be derived for the single products as variants versions which each contain the test specification for one of the product line products.

 When deriving a variant, the number of tests will be adapted to the variants.
 For this, so-called variant markers are used which can be assigned to test themes, test sets and test cases.
 During derivation, these markers decide if one of these elements will be adopted in the variant or not.

 In addition to the adaptation to the number, the parameter data will be adjusted to the variant in a second step.
 For this, so-called placeholders will be used which will be applied as representatives instead of normal representatives.
 For each variant it is necessary to define which value is assigned to the placeholder.
 When deriving the variant, this placeholder value will be entered in the placeholder.

 After having carried out these two rules, a variant specific test object version was created from the variant across basic test object version.

 For each base test object version, the following elements can be applied and edited in the variants management:

-The section placeholder describes the list of placeholders which are used in the base test object version instead of concrete representatives.
+The Placeholders section describes a list of placeholders that can be used in the basic test object version instead of concrete representatives.

 The section Replacement Table connects the variants with the placeholders.
 This allows concrete values to be entered for each placeholder in each variant.